klange/toarucc/README.md

-# A Certain C Compiler
+# A Certain Compiler Collection

 ## Goals

+- Implement an x86 assembler.
+- Implement a 32-bit ELF linker, based on the Toaru module loader and ld.so.
+- Implement a basic C compiler producing assembler for the assembler.
+- Build ToaruOS's userspace.
-- Build ToaruOS's userspace and kernel.
+- Eventually, build ToaruOS's kernel.
 - Be capable of some optimizations.
 - No external dependencies.
 - Self-hosting.